 In 2010 Ressler and Goldenberg launched JustFab, a subscription e-commerce fashion retailer.
 They brought in fashion icon Kimora Lee Simmons as JustFab’s president and creative director in September 2010.
 By December JustFab had 4 million members.
 By April 2012 the company had 6 million members and was growing rapidly.
 With the leadership of Ressler, Goldenberg and Lee, JustFab bought FabKids, a children’s subscription fashion service, acquired The Fab Shoes, a European fashion e-commerce site and gained 3 million members in Europe.

 In October, 2013 Don Ressler and the JustFab team joined with actress Kate Hudson to create their best known company yet.
 It’s called Fabletics and is a subscription website offering stylish outfits and athletic wear.
-Made from fabrics that move and stretch, the clothes are called Athleisure wear and can be worn to work, to dinner or to a work-out session.
 That kind of flexibility combined with great cuts, the latest styles and made to fit women of all shapes and sizes, has made Fabletics Don Ressler’s latest company to quickly generate tens of millions of dollars.